exasol/oracle-virtual-schema/doc/user_guide/oracle_user_guide.md

 [Code: 0, SQL State: 04000]  Adapter generated invalid pushdown query for virtual table tab: Data type mismatch in column number 1 (1-indexed).
 Expected DECIMAL(1,0), but got VARCHAR(1024) UTF8. (pushdown query: IMPORT FROM ORA AT ORACLE_CONNECTION STATEMENT 'SELECT LIMIT_SUBSELECT.* FROM ( SELECT 1 FROM "schema"."tab"  ) LIMIT_SUBSELECT WHERE ROWNUM <= 1000') (Session: 1850644277640495104)
 ```

-As a current stopgap solution for this issue we now (starting from version 2.2.0) also provide a `GENERATE_JDBC_DATATYPE_MAPPING_FOR_OCI` switch you can specify and enable when creating the virtual schema.
+As a stopgap solution for this issue we provide a `GENERATE_JDBC_DATATYPE_MAPPING_FOR_OCI` switch you can specify and enable when creating the virtual schema.

 ```sql
 CREATE VIRTUAL SCHEMA <virtual schema name>